izinga/robustest_docs/source/troubleshooting.rst

 Following are some issues that you may come across when using RobusTest.
 In case you do not find the issue you are facing on this page, log a support ticket by clicking `here <http://robustest.freshdesk.com>`_

- * I tried to click on Manual or Automation buttons but I get a message "Unable to reach node server"
+ **I tried to click on Manual or Automation buttons but I get a message Unable to reach node server**

   This may happen because your computer is accessing RobusTest through a proxy server and the server is blocking WebSocket protocol

- * I ran my automation tests on the RobusTest Hub but I do not see anything in Live View
+I ran my automation tests on the RobusTest Hub but I do not see anything in Live View

    A build URL is generated uniquely for every build and user.
 So, this could be because the build URL you are using to run your tests belongs to another person (and s/he is the one seeing an entry in his/her live view)

- * I am unable to see the test steps in the Live View for my device
+I am unable to see the test steps in the Live View for my device

    In case you are using RobusTest from behind a firewall, it is possible that the information related to test steps execution is being stopped.
 One check for this would be to run the following command